forwardnetworks/terraform-provider-forward/README.md

    Finalize authentication flows (token exchange, secondary headers) and extend the SDK helper in `internal/sdk` for common request handling (pagination, error wrapping, retries).

 2. **Core Resources**
-   Prioritize snapshot lifecycle, intent checks, and path analyses based on the Forward API (`forward-api.json`).
+   Prioritize snapshot lifecycle, intent checks, and path analyses based on the Forward API specification.
 Implement CRUD operations plus acceptance tests for each.

 3. **Data Sources**
    Surface read-only lookups such as inventory, intents, and compliance summaries to enable composable Terraform plans.